brink182/cfg-loader/trunk/Source/README-CFG.txt

 #   To use descending add "-desc" to the option.
 #     ie: sort = players-desc
 #
+# translation = [AUTO], EN, custom, etc
+#   Current auto values: JA, EN, DE, FR, ES, IT, NL, ZH, ZH, KO
+#   Any filename is supported as long as a corresponding translation
+#   file exists
 #
 # Game Compatibility Options:
 # ===========================